725 nomination seekers have submitted their nomination forms already

-A total of 1055 female MP aspirants have collected nomination forms from the Awami League, for reserved seats in the 11th parliament, in the last two days.
+A total of 1383 female MP aspirants have collected nomination forms from the Awami League, for reserved seats in the 11th parliament, in the last three days.

 The Election Commission will announce the election schedule for the 50 reserved women seats of 11th parliamentary sessions on February 11.

-To meet the requirements for proportional representation in House, Awami League will get 43 reserved seats whereas Jatiya Party will get four and BNP one seat, while other parties and the coalition of independent MPs will get the remaining two seats.
+To meet the requirements for proportional representation in House, Awami League will get 43 reserved seats; Jatiya Party will get four and BNP one seat, while other parties and the coalition of independent MPs will get the remaining two seats.

 A gazette notification about the MPs elected in the 299 constituencies of the 11th parliament was published on January 1.